 - 2 cups salsa, with a few spoonfuls set aside for garnish

-- 8-oz can plain tomato sauce
+- 8-oz can plain tomato sauce or enchilada sauce

 - Preheat oven to 350°.
 Line a 2-quart baking dish with non-stick foil or spritz it with cooking spray and set aside.